jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Presets_management.md

 Double-clicking on a profile opens a profile editing window (the same can be done by pressing the _Edit_ button).

 **Note**: each preset is an xml file with a _.vdms_ extension containing the entries of each profile stored on a specific preset.
-All presets are located in the Videomass2 configuration folder.
+All presets are located in the Videomass configuration folder.

 ### Menubar
 ![Image](../../../images/menubarFile.png)